smriti-tamu/CourseConnect/README.md

 # CourseConnect

-CourseConnect is a implementation of a semantic course discovery tool.
-This scaffold includes:
+CourseConnect is a semantic course discovery tool for Texas A&M course catalogs.
+The system allows users to enter a natural-language query such as `deep learning for computer vision` or `security in distributed systems` and returns ranked courses that are relevant to that topic.

+The project combines catalog scraping, structured storage, embedding-based retrieval, and a lightweight web interface.
+It is intended as a prototype for helping students explore courses across departments more effectively than with keyword-only browsing.

+## Features

-- A FastAPI backend
+- FastAPI backend for course search
-- A sample course dataset
-- A scraper starter for Texas A&M catalog index discovery
-- A loader for importing scraped catalog data into SQLite
-- A Sentence-BERT + FAISS indexing pipeline
-- A React frontend for natural-language search
+- React frontend for natural-language queries
+- Sentence-BERT embeddings for semantic retrieval
+- FAISS index for nearest-neighbor search
+- Hybrid reranking with title, topic, description, and prerequisite overlap
+- Level filter for undergraduate and graduate courses
+- TAMU catalog scraper for both undergraduate and graduate course indexes
+- SQLite database for storing course records

 ## Project Structure